Alliance Racing: Other Championships/Series

 The move to the Aston Martin marque paid dividends for Motorbase in the British GT, with Bartrum’s squad reclaiming the overall Teams Championship title during a thrilling Donington Park finale.
 A historic result for the team as the first ever Omani-licensed entry and Championship win for the Oman Nation.
 An incredible final performance from Al Harthy and Caine saw the duo end the season as Vice Champions – narrowly missing out on the overall drivers’ honours.

-Motorbase’s maiden Blancpain season was a baptism of fire!
-Competing against the world’s best factory-backed GT3 teams and racers – the Wrotham-based squad battled hard to take a season best 10th place finish at on its only UK visit of the season at Silverstone.
-The opening season was unfortunately marred by a series of on-track incidents and mechanical issues on the new Aston, but a top-7 qualifying position during the final round of the season at the Nurburgring showed the squad’s potential.

 A new driver line-up beckoned for the GT squad in 2015 with 23-year-old Daniel Lloyd partnering Ahmad Al Harthy in the British GT Championship.

 Also returning for a full season effort was the duo of Rory Butcher and Liam Griffin in the second Aston Martin.

 A familiar face also made a one-off appearance in the British GT opening round with Mat Jackson pairing up with Phil Dryburgh for the opening two races.
-A great start to the season with an opening race win for Butcher and Griffin set the scene for the season and the pair enjoyed a fantastic year in the #8 Aston; surprising many by taking two race wins, they ended the season in fourth place overall.
+A start to the season with an opening race win for Butcher and Griffin set the scene for the season and the pair enjoyed a year in the #8 Aston; surprising many by taking two race wins, they ended the season in fourth place overall.

 A change in driver classification had a massive impact on Al Harthy and Lloyd with the pair slotted into the new GT3 Silver Cup Class.
 With new BOP regulations also coming into play, the duos’ season was placed on the back foot immediately.
 Despite the challenges facing them, Al Harthy and Lloyd enjoyed success with a well-earned podium finish at Rockingham on their way to claiming the Silver Cup title at the end of the season.